 College Student Success

-College Student Success – Mindset and Critical Thinking Skills (CSS) measures the personal attributes and reasoning skills which enable a person to achieve success as a college student.
+College Student Success – Mindset and Reasoning Skills (CSS) measures the personal attributes and reasoning skills which enable a person to achieve success as a college student.
 The CSS is designed for use by adult re-entry students, high school students, and current undergraduates.
 The College Student Success is the instrument of choice for evaluating applicants, student advising, and student retention.
 It is used by high school college placement and guidance counselors, student success and student retention program offices in colleges and universities, and academic success consultants.

 Population: The CSS is calibrated for adult re-entry students, high school students, and current undergraduates